eclipse-che/che-operator/README.md

 You can modify any Kubernetes object using the UI (for example OpenShift web console).
 You can also modify Kubernetes objects using the terminal.
-You can edit checluster CR object using command line editor:
+You can edit checluster CR object using the command-line editor:

 ```bash
 $ oc edit checluster ${che-cluster-name} -n ${namespace}